Skip to main content

 The depth

-Freeing capacity is only half of it; what you do with it is the rest.
-The classic “levels of processing” framework holds that memory depends on the depth at which you engage something — process a word for how it looks or sounds and the trace is shallow; process it for meaning and it lasts.3 Controlled experiments bore this out directly: people who answered meaning-based questions about words remembered far more of them than people who judged surface features like rhyme or capitalization.4 A line presented alone is an invitation to that deeper register — to ask what it means rather than to register that it passed.
+Freeing up capacity only gets you halfway; the harder question is what a reader does with the room.
+The classic “levels of processing” framework holds that memory depends on the depth at which you engage something — process a word for how it looks or sounds and the trace stays shallow; process it for what it means and it tends to last.3 Controlled experiments bore this out directly.
+People who answered meaning-based questions about words remembered far more of them than people who judged surface features like rhyme or capitalization.4 A line presented alone is an invitation to that deeper kind of processing, an occasion to ask what it means rather than merely note that it passed.

 There is a deeper mechanism too.
-We remember what we generate far better than what we are merely handed — the “generation effect.”5 A sentence on its own quietly asks you to generate: to finish the thought, supply the implication, feel the weight.
-And it works against the mind’s default drift.
-The brain network behind daydreaming is also central to comprehension, which is why reading can either absorb you or let your attention wander off the page.6 Attention, encouragingly, is trainable — a two-week focus course cut mind-wandering and raised reading-comprehension scores, most for the people who started out most distractible.7 A single-sentence screen is a small, repeated rep of exactly that skill.
+We remember what we generate far better than what we are merely handed — the “generation effect.”5 A sentence sitting alone asks you to do some generating of your own, to finish the thought, to feel where its weight lands, to supply whatever the author left implied.
+Isolation works against the mind’s default drift, too.
+The brain network behind daydreaming is also central to comprehension, which is why reading can either absorb you or let your attention wander off the page.6 Attention, encouragingly, is trainable.
+A two-week focus course cut mind-wandering and raised reading-comprehension scores, most for the people who started out most distractible.7 A single-sentence screen is a small, repeated rep of exactly that skill.

-The swipe to advance is not moving past a sentence.
-It is granting it permission to be replaced.
+Swiping to advance feels less like moving past a sentence than like granting it permission to be replaced.

-That the gesture feels deliberate is the point, not a side effect.
-The effort of slowing down is a “desirable difficulty” — the kind of friction that smooths nothing in the moment but builds durable understanding underneath.8 It is what Maryanne Wolf calls cognitive patience: the willingness to stay with a line long enough to let it mean something, the core muscle of the deep-reading brain.9 Atomic Focus is the smallest possible room in which to practice it — one sentence, all your attention, and the dark.
+The gesture is meant to feel deliberate.
+The effort of slowing down is a “desirable difficulty,” the kind of friction that smooths nothing in the moment but builds durable understanding underneath.8 It is what Maryanne Wolf calls cognitive patience, the willingness to stay with a line long enough to let it mean something, the core muscle of the deep-reading brain.9 Atomic Focus is the smallest possible room in which to practice that patience — one sentence, all your attention, and the dark.

 References